 If you’ve ever made any kind of robot, or a software agent in some environment, you may have discovered how complicated and or unplanned the behavior becomes so easily.

 The adaptability and flexibility of organisms has not yet been matched by artificial creatures.
 I’ve discussed some of this before in my article “Softer, Better, Faster, Stronger: The Coming of Soft Cybernetics“.

 If you’ve ever made a mobile robot or any other electromechanical system, and expected it to work perfectly as designed, you have probably encountered a rude awakening.
 It never works “out of the box” (unless you went through many cycles before putting it in the box).
 In fact, engineering in general is more of a building out of existing working things.
 And then your specific project still has to have cycles of test and/or integration, etc. And that brings me to response two: the meta.

 2. The Meta: Development Methodology

 The meta aspect is management of projects and what process the “creator” and his/her team uses.
 I don’t particularly care how similar a process is to biology…although biological evo-devo is quite interesting.
 I’d love to find ways of doing things that are totally alien to biology.

 It’s just that I’ve found that cycles of development (“iterations” or “sprints”) have to happen.
 And it’s much better if there are feedback loops between testing with contexts.
 And contexts are environments, other artificial equipment, users, and so on.

 Iterative development processes almost always work better than sequential types like Waterfall.
 In fact, I’ve never seen a sequential development process work out well.
 Others have discovered this to.
 It’s probably part of the reason why Agile software development processes are becoming the most popular.

-Anyway, comments about why generative and iterative processes work in our version of the universe are welcome.agile, architecture, management, Timeless Way, ux
+Anyway, comments about why generative and iterative processes work in our version of the universe are welcome.Tags: agile, architecture, management, Timeless Way, ux